My Ultimate Self-Hosted AI Chat Stack

 I use ChatGPT, Copilot and Claude interchangeably depending on my mood, topic, or data sensitivity.
 But these services run on someone else's infrastructure, are trained on my data, and are impossible to run offline.
 The moment you start using AI for anything sensitive — internal docs, company data, personal projects — you get pushed towards a single vendor.

 I wanted something different: a single stack that gives me control over which LLM I use, without separate subscription fees, running on my own hardware.
+When the topic is sensitive like internal docs, company strategy or even personal projects I want a model that runs locally, where no data leaves my machine.
 And importantly: if it runs on my machine, it should work on yours too.

 After a few iterations, I have that stack.
 I called it CustomAIChat (naming things is hard) and this post walks through every component, why it's there, and how to get it running yourself.